facebook

 For participants who need Entry Visas to the country where the conference will be held, IEREK will issue the corresponding invitation letter for accepted applicants to facilitate visa issuance.
 Please notice that we will attempt to assist you in obtaining a visa but the responsibility is yours and the decision rests solely with the appropriate Embassy.
 For the requirements of issuing a visa letter please read more here!

-Special Session ( Economic )
+Special Session ( Economics )

 Exploring Eco-Economics: Strategies for Sustainable Growth and Environmental Health